yellowtree/geoip-detect/readme.txt

 == Installation ==

 This plugin does not contain the database itself.
-It is downloaded as soon as you activate it the first time (takes some seconds).

-Alternatively, go to Tools > GeoIP Detection and click on "Update now".

-Both methods only work if your /wp-content/uploads-Folder is writable.
+* Download the [free](http://dev.maxmind.com/geoip/geoip2/geolite2/) or commercial version ([country](https://www.maxmind.com/en/geoip2-country-database) or [city](https://www.maxmind.com/en/geoip2-city)) of the Maxmind DB Country binary.
+* Ungzip it and upload it to your server.
+You could use FTP or the media uploader to do so.
+* On the plugin page, set the absolute filepath to the mmdb-File.

-To check if it works, go to the plugin page and click "Lookup".
+* Check if it works: go to the plugin page and click "Lookup".

 == Frequently Asked Questions ==